Sotiris Lagonikas: What's The Buzz?

 What's The Buzz? recorded a number of demos and did many gigs all around Greece performing on stage alongside bands such as Manfred Mann's Earth Band, Spiritual Beggars, Cathedral, The Answer, and others.

 In the year 2000, What's The Buzz? released their first self-titled album, however, plans for a second reunion studio album, featuring all four original band members, never came to fruition.

 SL Theory and solo work

 In the spring of 2009, Lagonikas started working on his first solo album, under the project name SL Theory.

 In his own words "Each day, I would get into the studio all alone, grab my guitar, close my eyes and let my imagination fly..
-Listening to my songs, now that the recordings are completed, I can't even recall much of the process".
+Listening to my songs, now that the recordings are completed, I can't even recall much of the process."

-Lagonikas' SL Theory debut album "I" was released in 2010 and his follow up album titled "Progressively Dark" was released in the winter of 2012.
+Lagonikas' SL Theory debut album I was released in 2010 and his follow up album titled Progressively Dark was released in the winter of 2012.

-On 29 December 2014, the second SL Theory album, under the title "Different Space Different Time" was released, followed by 2018's live album "Progressively Dark - A Concert For Group and String Orchestra".
+On 29 December 2014, the second SL Theory album, under the title Different Space Different Time was released, followed by 2018's live album Progressively Dark – A Concert For Group and String Orchestra and five years later, in 2019, the band released its latest offering, the album titled Cipher.

+SL Theory is currently at the pre-production stage of their upcoming new and yet untitled album, aiming for a release in the second half of 2024.